bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 }
 ```

-and, the `data-sly-use` statement must reference the *fully qualified class name*, as opposed to just the local class name:
+and, the `data-sly-use` statement must reference the fully qualified class name, as opposed to just the local class name:

 ### `/apps/my-example/component/info/info.html` {#apps-my-example-component-info-info-html-6}